axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakerb">I hope you won&rsquo;t raised your voice at me like when you worked here.</div>
  <div class="_speakera">I hope I won&rsquo;t.</div>

+<h1>A Real Curnocopia for Health</h1>
+ <p>Because the all-sacred-margin was not as high priority as it had been, compounds that would be used internally or just sit around were now out there in the world.
+A lot of them were disclosed even as Open Source.
+And at least two of them went into the development of drugs that would have never seen the light of day under the <span class="_paradigm">FIAT</span> regime.</p>
+ <p>Not having to maintain a veil secrecy, took a huge weight off our shoulders.
+There was no way to prove it, but transparency made everybody more productive.
+And happier.</p>

 <h1>But What About&hellip;</h1>
 <p>toxic colleague,</p>
  <ol>